Deepesh-Sabran/React-tutorial-project/README.md

     ** whatever we do in setState() it will be reflected on state automatically

-# props => when we need to pass infformation from one component to other component then we use props.
+# props => when we need to pass information from one component to other component then we use props.

     >> parent node -> child node
     >> we can assume it like uni-directional inheritance